 In addition, a single corporate job opening attracts an average of 250 resumes.
 Couple this with the reality that 27 percent of employers say candidates don’t have either the interpersonal aptitude or job skills they’re looking for, and you can see how these systems can help businesses drastically reduce the number of applications they personally review and process.

-What Can an ATS Recruitment Do for Your Small Business?
+ATS Recruitment for Your Small Business: Pros

 Small businesses face many challenges when recruiting, hiring, and onboarding new employees.
 Those challenges generally fall under three broad categories: time, cost, and competitive advantage.
 Standard features for ATS platforms address all three categories.
 No one system is perfect, so you’ll need to identify your top pains to ensure that the ATS helps where you need it most.

-While each system offers a different package of features, a typical applicant tracking system is used primarily to help hiring companies organize and navigate large numbers of applicants.
+While each system offers a different package of features, a typical applicant tracking system for small business is used primarily to help hiring companies organize and navigate large numbers of applicants.
 These systems are available at a broad range of price points designed for organizations with fewer than 1,000 employees.
 Here are features and benefits that will address the most common time, cost, and competitive advantage challenges.

 Application tracking is the cornerstone of this recruitment tech tool.
 As such, the best solutions save you time and money by automating processes like: